Klipper3d/klipper-translations/README.md

 # Temporary Contacts and Documentation Entry

-If you are a translation contributor, you can create a pull request to update the README.md with your language-specific community contact information before the translated documentation is merged into the main repository.
-The community contact serves as a way for getting feedback.
-Please make sure it's Klipper related and follow the following format.
+If you are a translator, create a pull request to update the README.md \
+with your language-specific community contact info before the translated documentation is merged into the main repository. \
+The community contact serves as a way for getting feedback. \
+Please make sure it's Klipper related and that it follows this format:

 ### This is very early beta documentation!